A nonamenable "factor" of a Euclidean space: Introduction

 We call the elements of $\calP$ {\it pieces} or {\it tiles} of $\calP$. \end{enumerate} \end{definition}

 Representing a Cayley graph of a countable group $G$ as a {\it periodic tiling} of $\R^d$ is not possible for most $G$.
-A natural relaxation of periodicity is to take a {\it random tiling, whose distribution is invariant} under the isometries of $\R^d$.
-Instead of congruent tiles, one can ask for the probabilistic analogue of congruence, and require the tiles to be indistinguishable.
+A natural relaxation of periodicity is to take a {\it random tiling}, i.e., a probability measure on tilings, {\it whose distribution is invariant} under the isometries of $\R^d$.
+Instead of congruent tiles, one can ask for the probabilistic analogue of congruence, and require the tiles to be {\it indistinguishable}.

-\begin{question} (Itai Benjamini) Is there an invariant measurable random tiling representation of $T_3$ in $\R^3$ such that the tiles in this representation are indistinguishable? \end{question}
+\begin{question} (Itai Benjamini) Is there an invariant random tiling representation of $T_3$ in $\R^3$ such that the tiles in this representation are indistinguishable? \end{question}

 Invariance is understood with regard to the isometries of $\R^3$, but we will look at other possible interpretations as well.
 By the {\it indistinguishability} of the tiles we mean the following.
-Let $\X$ be the set of all open subsets of the euclidean space $\Rr$, and consider the Hausdorff metric on it.
+Let $\X$ be the set of all closed subsets of the Euclidean space $\Rr$, and consider the Hausdorff metric on it.
 Suppose that some $A\subset X$ is Borel measurable, and is closed under isometries of $\Rr$ (i.e., if a set is in $A$ then all its isometric copies are also in $A$).
-One can think of $A$ as the collection of subsets satisfying a certain measurable property: having some given congruence class, boundedness, some given lower/upper density, various topological properties...
+One can think of $A$ as the collection of subsets satisfying a certain measurable property: having some given congruence class, diameter at most $D$, some given lower/upper density, various topological properties...
 We say that the {\it pieces of a random partition of $\Rr$ are indistinguishable} if for any such $A$ either every piece of the partition is in $A$ almost surely, or none of them.
-It is easy to check that if there are bounded tiles with positive probability, then they are either all congruent, or they fail to be indistinguishable.
+It is easy to check that if there are bounded pieces with positive probability, then they are either all congruent, or they fail to be indistinguishable.